LLNL Externship

 In 2024, LLNL installed a new, state-of-the-art NanoSIMS.
 The LLNL group has pioneered NanoSIMS use in environmental microbiology.

-Students had a chance to explore Mount Diablo.
+Students had a chance to explore Yosemite National Park.

 A weekend excursion to the Palace of Fine Arts in San Francisco.